The Contact Center Guide to SBC SIP Trunking

 Setting Up Your Virtual Session Border Controller

 An SBC is vitally important to the integrity of your communications network.
 Deploying a hosted SBC - though worth it - can be quite a tedious task.
 There are a lot of configurations and integrations of applications and devices your IT team must do prior to testing and troubleshooting.
 Not having enough internal help could delay the project further.

-You want a virtual SBC provider that’s by your side, keeping your brand on course.
+You want a reliable, Microsoft-certified virtual SBC for Direct Routing.
 Below, we’ll talk through the types of SBC vendors that are out there, as well as how to confidently purchase and set up your own device.

 Direct vs. Indirect SBC Resellers